At a glance

 - The situation regarding nitrogen dioxide and particulate matter has greatly improved since 2000.

 - Ozone and particulate matter pollution is very dependent on the weather.
 Levels thus fluctuate significantly.

 The World Health Organisation WHO has defined air quality guideline values for particulates and ozone (WHO 2006).
-A new threshold for NO2 has been proposed in a research paper (WHO 2013).
+A new recommendation for NO2 has been proposed in a research paper (WHO 2013).
 Above these levels, health risks increase significantly.
 These values are stricter than the limits defined in the EU Air Quality Directive.